slatedocs/slate/source/includes/_compliance.md

 ## HIPAA

-While Scout itself is not HIPAA compliant, our agent can be installed safely in HIPAA compliant environments.
+Our agent can be installed safely in HIPAA compliant environments.
 To ensure user data is properly de-identified:

 1. Disable sending HTTP query params if these contain sensitive data via the `uri_reporting` config option.
 2. Do not add custom context (like reporting the current user in the session).